-The General Studies Programme (GSP) interfaces in different ways with all of ESA's programmes, but its main role is to act as a "think tank", laying the groundwork for the agency's future activities.
+The General Studies Programme (GSP) interfaces with all of ESA's programmes, and its main role is to act as a "think tank", laying the groundwork for the agency's future activities.

 The objectives of the general studies programme are:

 - Contribute to the formulation of the overall ESA strategy;

 - Study the feasibility of new mission concepts ready for selection;

 - Prepare/demonstrate the case for approval and funding of new optional projects/programmes;

 - Support the evolution of ESA by analysing and testing new working methodologies.

 A remarkable diversity of topics is investigated, running across the entire spectrum of the agency's activities.

 Each study usually lasts one to two years, which is sufficient time for an in-depth exploration of each subject.
 30 to 50 new studies are typically initiated during each cycle.